tombensve/APS/Documentation/APSUserGuide.md

 OSGi Application Platform Services - A "smorgasbord" of OSGi services that focuses on ease of use and good enough functionality for many but wont fit all.
 It can be seen as osgi-ee-light-and-easy.
 The services are of platform type: configuration, database, JPA, content, etc.

-All services that require some form of administration have an adming web application for that, that plugs into the general apsadminweb admin application.
+All services that require some form of administration have an admin web application for that, that plugs into the general apsadminweb admin application.

 All administrations web applications are WABs and thus require that the OSGi server supports WABs.